Need to know

-While you can pick up a bag of ground coffee from the supermarket for as little as $12 per kilogram, coffee aficionados will argue the best results will come from barista beans which could cost you around $50 or more per kilogram.
+Although you can pick up a bag of coffee beans from the supermarket from around $12 per kilogram, coffee aficionados will argue the best results will come from specialist coffee beans from smaller roasters, which could cost you $40-50 or more per kilogram.

 You may outlay less cash initially for a pod or capsule coffee machine, but the pods themselves can be much more expensive

-Even though you may outlay less cash initially for a pod or capsule coffee machine, the pods and capsules themselves can be much more expensive (not to mention the cost to the environment if you don't recycle them) – they're around $100 a kilogram on average.
+Even though you may outlay less cash initially for a pod or capsule coffee machine, the pods and capsules themselves can be much more expensive (not to mention the cost to the environment if you don't recycle them) – they're about $100 a kilogram on average.

 2. The cost to the environment

 Unless you fastidiously use a BYO cup every time you go to a cafe, you're contributing to the one billion takeaway coffee cups that Australians send to landfill every year.
 Each cup takes thousands of years to decompose.